Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 As a Sennheiser headset, I came in with high expectations.
-This is, in some respects, wrong, but the company caters to professionals in the audio business, and has done so for decades.
-Even if they offer an inexpensive sound and communication device for gamers (though how expensive anything is for gamers varies wildly), their product line speaks for itself, the the quality should carry over.
+This is, in some respects, wrong, but the company caters to professionals in the audio business and has done so for decades.
+Even if they offer an inexpensive sound and communication device for gamers (though how expensive anything is for gamers varies wildly), their product line speaks for itself, the quality should carry over.

-The PC 330 looks cool, using a rubberized-black on silver that has great contrast when it comes to the reflective surfaces, such as the chrome “PC 330 G4ME” finishes on both sides of the headband, as well as the Sennheiser “S” logo on both hinges.
+The PC 330 looks cool, using a rubberized black on silver that has great contrast when it comes to the reflective surfaces, such as the chrome “PC 330 G4ME” finishes on both sides of the headband, as well as the Sennheiser “S” logo on both hinges.
 The synthetic leather is heavily wrinkled, which doesn’t do the headset’s look any favors but is functional in its own right.
-The boom microphone is grotesquely large, so much that it sticks out above the headband.
+The boom microphone is grotesquely large, so much so that it sticks out above the headband.

 Overall, the visual appeal of the PC 330 is good.
 I was happy to wear the set in public, though the huge microphone did raise some questions and eyebrows.
 Who was I calling, Mars, one person asked incredulously.

-When it comes to functionality, there’s a few lacking areas in the PC 330’s design.
+When it comes to functionality, there are a few lacking areas in the PC 330’s design.
 The volume control is a notable addition, one I always recommend for gaming, especially for mobile gamers who can’t be bothered with changing the volume on their computers or devices.
 However, the rotating wheel isn’t easy to use, and volume controls on the earpiece itself should be effortless to adjust.
 It isn’t, for two reasons.
 First, the only indicator that you’re on the wheel is a concave slab, which users must feel around for to change the volume.
 Second, the wheel has too much friction and doesn’t flow back and forth easily enough.

 The right side’s rotating can is a smart and unique design choice from Sennheiser.
-It enables the wearer to keep the headphones on just one ear in what they call a DJ mode.
+It enables the wearer to keep the headphones on just one ear in what they call DJ mode.
 This is especially useful when players need to be able to hear the outside world.
 For instance, I couldn’t shut out the world when the kids were little and asleep – this would have been a great solution for me instead of not playing at all.
 In the office or perhaps just on a Skype call, this feature is well thought out save for one thing: it’s only available on the right can.
 Why can’t both cans be adjustable like this, in case one ear gets tired?
 I see no reason why that shouldn’t be an option.

-I tested performance of the PC 330 in two ways: physical and audio performance.
+I tested the performance of the PC 330 in two ways: physical and audio performance.
 That is, how it felt to wear over a few set periods of time and the audio quality.

-Tilting the right earcan either backwards or forwards didn’t cause any more or less discomfort.
-TheDJ mode worked just fine.
+Tilting the right earcan either backward or forwards didn’t cause any more or less discomfort.
+DJ mode worked just fine.